khantkyaw6339/Chatbot-with-LLM-using-T5/README.md

 ## Dataset
 The OASST1 dataset used for fine-tuning contains conversations that simulate interactions between a user and an assistant.
 The dataset is split into two parts:
-- oasst1-train.csv: Training dataset
+- df_train.csv: Training dataset
-- oasst1-val.csv: Validation dataset
+- df_val.csv: Validation dataset

 ## Installation
 To use the assistant chatbot, you'll need to install the required packages.
 You can do this using pip: